frequency403/frequency403/README.md

 ## Hello there!
-I am Oliver!
+I am Oliver!✌️
-Software Engineer for System & Desktop Software and ASP.NET WebApplications ✌️
+I'm a Software Engineer for System & Desktop Software and ASP.NET WebApplications

 I took my first steps in programming at age 13 and my enthusiasm never stopped!